sonsoleslp/moodlexml-to-json/README.md

 - `npm run build` - Babel will transpile ES6 => ES5 and minify the code.
 - `npm run prepublish` - Hook for npm.
 Do all the checks before publishing your module.

-# Installation
-Just clone this repo and remove `.git` folder.

-# License
+## License

-MIT © Dinesh Pandiyan
+MIT © Sonsoles López Pernas